moneybutton/docs/docs/bsv-mnemonic.md

 Then there is an "external path" /0 and "internal path" /1.
 "External" means the addresses that you give to other people to receive money.
 "Internal" means the addresses that your wallet generates for all unspent money in a transaction, which is usually called "change" addresses.
-The number "44'" means Bitcoin, and other numbers are used for other cryptocurrencies.
-The first "0'" means account number zero, and the same wallet can have many accounts.
+The number "44'" means BIP 44.
+The first "0'" means Bitcoin, and other numbers are used to indicate different cryptocurrencies.
+The second "0'" means account number zero, and the same wallet can have many accounts.

 The table explaining this in the BIP 44 spec is as follows: